IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Part of the database settings to configure the BagIt file handler.
 The number of threads the checksum validation class uses to validate a single zip file.
 Defaults to 4 threads

-``curl -X PUT -d '10' http://localhost:8080/api/admin/settings/:BagValidatorJobPoolSize``
+:command:`curl -X PUT -d '10' http://localhost:8080/api/admin/settings/:BagValidatorJobPoolSize`

 .. _:BagValidatorMaxErrors: